Neave looked around in utter shock. He thought he was dreaming. As he got up to his feet and looked around, he believed that he must be imagining it.

 “Refer to me as sect master, elder Kaphor.”
 Marven snapped at Elder Kaphor with a sharp tone.
 “And keep looking.
 Expand the search to outside the sect premises.
-Do you understand how big of a problem it is if the tome isn’t located?
+Do you understand the implications of losing the tome?
 We will search through every possible location for months if need be, but that book can not be allowed to make its way into the wrong hands.”
 Then he paused and hardened his gaze at the elder, “Unless it's already there.”

 Neave had fallen asleep not even seconds after he had decided to do so.
 He happily snored away, restrained, chained up, and locked in a specially reinforced room.
-As the sun was setting, something plopped onto Neave’s head and woke him up.
+As the sun set, something plopped onto Neave’s head and woke him up.

 “Ow, what the…” Neave froze.